deathlesz/habit-tracker/docs/feature-set.md

 After clicking the `Add Habit` button, the following fields are displayed:

 **Required** fields:
-- `Habit type` - selection between `Positive` or `Negative` habit.
+- `Habit type` - selection between `Positive` or `Negative` habit;
-- `Habit name` - field for entering the habit’s name.
+- `Habit name` - field for entering the habit’s name;
-- `Icon selection` - choice of an icon from the icon catalogue.
+- `Icon selection` - choice of an icon from the icon catalogue;
-- `Color selection` - choice of a color from the color catalogue.
+- `Color selection` - choice of a color from the color catalogue;
-- `Goal setting` - field for specifying the habit’s goal, with the ability to select a measurement unit from the catalogue (Count, Steps, M, Km, Sec, Min, Hr, Ml, Cal, G, Mg, Drink).
+- `Goal setting` - field for specifying the habit’s goal, with the ability to select a measurement unit from the catalogue (Count, Steps, M, Km, Sec, Min, Hr, Ml, Cal, G, Mg, Drink);
 - `Regularity selection` - field for setting the habit’s repetition frequency:
     1. Daily:
-        - Checkbox for daily habit.
+        - Checkbox for daily habit;
-        - Choice of specific days of the week.
+        - Choice of specific days of the week;
         - Option to select the number of days per week.

         At least one of these options **must** be selected.
     1. Monthly:
-        - Selection of specific days in the month.
+        - Selection of specific days in the month;
         - Option to set the number of days per month.

         At least one of these options **must** be selected.
     1. Interval:
         - **Required** selection of habit repetition frequency in days (Every *N* Days).

 **Optional** fields:
 - `Time of day` - selection of when the habit is performed (Anytime, Morning, Afternoon, Evening);
 - `Start date` - selection of the habit’s start date;
 - `End date` - selection of the habit’s end date;
 - `Reminder` - reminder settings (Select Time, Reminder Message);
 - `Description` - field for adding additional notes about the habit.

 ### Validation & Saving